deloreyj/fute/README.md

 - Score a goal and watch the whole place go nuts
 - Confetti!
 Because GOALS = PARTY 🎉
 - Challenge yourself in the new **World Cup mode** and lift the trophy
+  - Select your favorite international squad from the team menu – clubs aren't allowed!

 ### Sounds of the Game